jagrvargen/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 6. pop_listint.c - Deletes the head node of a listint_t linked list, and returns the head node's data(n).

 7. get_nodeint.c - Returns the nth node of a listint_t linked list.

+8. sum_listint.c - Returns the sum of all the data (n) of a listint_t linked list.